fischuu/Pipeline-Holoruminant-Meta/README.md

 Please, check also the escalation.yaml file, which organises the escalation levels for all rules.

 ### Self-provided assemblies
-Starting from version 0.4.25 you can also provide already assembled genomes to the pipeline.
-For that, you need to chose 'provided' in the assembler section of the `config.yaml` file.
-Further, you would need to create a folder called `provided` in the `assemble` folder, e.g. like this
+Starting from version 0.4.30 you can also provide already assembled genomes to the pipeline.
+For that, you can choose any other name than "metaspades" or "megahit" in assembler.
+Further you would need to create a folder in `results/assemble/<name>` where `<name>` corresponds to the same entry you picked in the config file.
+For example, you created assemblies with some long-read pipeline (e.g. this one
+here: https://github.com/fischuu/Snakebite-Long_metaG) you could put into the config under assembler `assembler: "long_reads"` and then you would prepare the folder

 ```
-mkdir -p $PROJECTFOLDER/results/assemble/provided
+mkdir -p $PROJECTFOLDER/results/assemble/long_reads
 ```

 Then, you can provide the assemblies as gezipped fasta files, in the format